Transcript: Fungal Toxins in Apples

-Fact or fiction, though.
-Many of us were told as kids not to eat the brown parts., but can we eat the whole apple bruises and all?
+Fact or fiction, though?
+Many of us were told as kids not to eat the brown parts.
+But can we eat the whole apple, bruises and all?

-Patulin is a mycotoxin produced by a fungus that infects apples and can cause those characteristic brown patches.
+Patulin is a mycotoxin produced by a fungus that infects apples, and can cause those characteristic brown patches.
 If it is a human carcinogen—and we’re still not sure—it’s a pretty weak one.
-So the concern is not the apples themselves, because you can just cut away the brown parts, but in apple juice, where companies can get away with using fallen, rotting, moldy apples—and we would never know.
-Unless, researchers started testing apple juice for the presence of fungal toxins.
+So the concern is not with the apples themselves—because we can just cut away the brown parts—but with apple juice, where companies can get away with using fallen, rotting, moldy apples—and we would never know, unless researchers started testing apple juice for the presence of fungal toxins.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.